 In June 2014, the Guardian reported that the Thai fishing industry was fueled by slaves working for no pay, sometimes trapped on boats for years on end.

 These men work offshore catching “fishmeal” which is used to feed farmed shrimp.
 The world's largest shrimp producer, Thai-based Charoen Pokphand (CP) Foods, buys some of this fishmeal to feed the shrimp it then sells to global grocery retailers.
-The Guardian found that two of CP’s biggest buyers are Walmart and Costco.
+The Guardian found that one of CP’s biggest buyers was Costco.

 Sorry, we couldn't find your address.